Birthday: ~ June 27, 2015

 Status: Available for Adoption

-- She enjoys opportunities to hang out with her people, go for long leashed walks and play games.
+- She enjoys opportunities to hang out with her people, go for long leashed walks and LOVES fetch!

-- Walks nicely on leash, does not jump up on her handlers and greets people politely.
+- Walks nicely on leash, takes good verbal cues, and greets people politely.

 - Bonds strongly with her people and rewards their efforts with love, loyalty and trust.

-- Energy level is moderate and would benefit from a family that can consistently commit to an exercise and training regimen.
+- Angel’s energy level is moderate to high and would benefit from a family that can consistently commit to an exercise and training regiment.

-- She would be a good fit for a home with one or more adults.
+- Angel would be a good fit for a home with one or more adults.
 She could possibly do well in a home with dog-savvy kids around 12 years or older.

 - A fenced yard is a must.
 Given her natural curiosity and drive, she would need a secure space to be off-leash at home.

-- Angel is not a dog-park dog and is not well-suited to large social gatherings.
-She is a very sweet and bright girl that would excel in a quiet, routine environment where leashed walks happen daily, and she has opportunities to explore and play interactive games in the comfort of her home.
+- Angel is not a dog-park dog and is not well-suited to large social gatherings off leash.
+She is a very sweet and bright girl that would excel in a quiet, routine environment where she can be leash walked daily, with an opportunity to run without other dogs, and to explore, learn and play interactive games.